 Therefore, it is very crucial that you don’t skip breakfast.
 That meal often has many of the nutrients you need each day.

-Many older adults less food in one sitting than they used to.
+Many older adults eat less food in one sitting than they used to.
 If you think you belong to this category, remember that you basically need to meet your caloric requirement throughout the day.
 Skipping even just one meal can make it harder for you to get all the calories and nutrients you need daily.
-Here are a few other reasons why you need to incorporate breakfast in your daily dietary routine:
+Having a breakfast for champions can aid you in your quest to remain strong and healthy.
+Here are a few other reasons why you need to incorporate breakfast into your daily dietary routine:

 - Breakfast kick-starts your metabolism.